Legal industry by country

 The legal industry refers to the aggregation and integration of sectors within the economic system that provide legal goods and services.
-The global legal industry is fast-growing: in 2015, it was valued at USD 786 billion, USD 886 billion by 2018 and is expected to exceed USD 1 trillion by 2021.
+The global legal industry is fast-growing: in 2015, it was valued at US$786 billion, US$886 billion by 2018 and is expected to exceed US$1 trillion by 2021.
 The United States and Europe dominate the legal industry, with the former accounting for more than half of the global market revenue.
 Meanwhile, Europe accounts for more than a quarter of revenue.
 Legal services in the Asia-Pacific region continues to grow, with total revenues of $103.3 billion in 2018.

 Background

 Types of services

 The legal industry carries out the following services amongst others: